Lathanao/Lewlew/OBJECTIVES.md

 // Generate a custom event with a complex payload const payload = { property:"value", property2: 1234 };
 htmlElement.dispatchEvent(new CustomEvent("complexEvent", {detail: payload}));

+Every thing names in single form, no plural
+Any props get a resources -> All data fetch by API -> No data in template Every JS import in the main page
+All API request in POST, even witout payload or whatever Let V make all the work -> Don't validate anything in JS -> Don't make any buissness logic in JS In Prod, stay behind Nginx
+Don't think about GraphQL

+What is the goal:
+To be in the average in difficulties
+Getting the best datagrid
+Getting easy some hard stats